120 and 220 film are both medium format films that come on film spools. Until 2018, they were the last medium format films being sold.

 220 film was released in 1965.
 It does not use a backing paper, which allows the rolls to be twice as long as 120 film.

 It was targeted at professional photographers.
-They would be able to get twice the number of shots before needing to load another roll of film.
+They would be able to get twice the number of photos with a 220 roll before needing to load another roll, compared to a roll of 120.

 As is does not have a backing paper, it can not be used on cameras that rely on a red window to see the frame number.

-Instead, it must be used with "newer" professional cameras.
+Instead, 220 must be used with "newer" professional cameras.
 These cameras are able to correctly advance the film without the aid of frame numbers.

 Without the backing paper, this film stock is more likely to have the edges fogged.
 Another downside is that it can be difficult and/or expensive to find a lab that will develop the film.